 Allen has lived in the greater DC area nearly all his life.
-As a young man, he was greatly influenced by the civil rights movement of the 60’s.
+As a young man, he was greatly influenced by the civil rights movement of the 60’s and 70's.
 This helped shape his insights about politics, justice, and social action.
 In the 70’s he spent six years as a jazz musician and truck driver before realizing that a college education could be of great use.
 After receiving a B.S. from the University of Maryland, he worked 30+ years as a technology and process consultant for large private and public sector organizations.
-Allen and his wife have two sons: one is a musician and college student; the other is a local police officer.
+Allen and his wife have two sons: one is a musician and in food service; the other is a local police officer.

-Allen is currently semi-retired and plans to focus his retirement on nurturing his soul and his community.
-Allen gardens, travels, reads, brews beer, leads a school scholarship fund, and is busy catching up on all those house projects that he promised to get around to.
-Being on the Carpe Diem Arts board fulfills many aspirations for him and he looks forward to using his skills to the impact of Carpe Diem Arts.
+Allen is (mostly) retired and is intent upon nurturing his heart and his community.
+He is passionate about gardening, travel, reading, brewing beer, volunteering, and catching up on all those house projects that he promised to get around to.
+Helping to lead the Carpe Diem Arts board fulfills many aspirations for him and he uses his skills to further the impact of this wonderful organization.